 Ollie is offering 'all-inclusive' co-living communities

-US startup Ollie is banking on luxury as it expands its co-living communities.
+Spotted: US startup Ollie is banking on luxury as it expands its co-living communities.
 Ollie targets young professionals in expensive housing markets in the United States.
 The company is investing in high-end amenities at its micro-unit properties in Pittsburgh and New York.
-The concept veers more towards hotel than traditional one-bedroom apartment.
+The concept veers more towards hotels than traditional one-bedroom apartments.

 Become an Ollie member and you receive “all-inclusive co-living”, the company says.
 This means Italian-made furniture, free wi-fi, maid service and fancy soap.
 There are also social events arranged by Ollie for building residents.